TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A useful attribute is :attr:`~Mock.side_effect`.
 If you set this to an
-exception class or instance then the exception will be raised when the mock
+exception kundi or instance then the exception will be raised when the mock
 is called.

     >>> mock = Mock(side_effect=Exception('Boom!'))